On branched covering representation of 4-manifolds: Definitions and results in the PL category

 \begin{definition} We call a non-degenerate PL map $p \: M \to N$ between PL $m$-manifolds with (possibly empty) boundary a $d$-fold \emph{branched covering}, provided the following two properties are satisfied: (1) every $y \in N$ has a compact connected neighborhood $C \subset N$ such that all the connected components of $p^{-1}(C)$ are compact; (2) the restriction $p_| \: M - p^{-1}(B_p) \to N - B_p$ over the complement of an $(m-2)$-di\-mensional closed subpolyhedron $B_p \subset N$ is an ordinary covering of degree $d \leq \infty\,$. \end{definition}

-More precisely, by $B_p$ we denote the minimal subpolyhedron of $N$ satisfying property (2).
+More precisely, by $B_p$ we denote the minimal subpolyhedron of $N$ satisfying property (2), which is homogeneously $(m-2)$-dimensional, that is each top cell of it has dimension $m-2$.
 This is unique and is called the \emph{branch set} of the branched covering $p$.
 The degree $d = d(p)$ coincides with the maximum cardinality of the fibers $p^{-1}(y)$ with $y \in N$ and it is called the \emph{degree} of the branched covering $p$.
 In fact, when $d(p)$ is finite, then $y \in B_p$ if and only if $p^{-1}(y)$ has cardinality less than $d(p)$.

-We remark that property (1) in the above definition implies (and, in our situation, it is equivalent to) the completeness of $p$ in the sense of Fox \cite{Fo57}, therefore $p$ is the Fox completion (cf. \cite{Fo57} or \cite{Mo05}) of its restriction $p_| \: M - p^{-1}(B_p) \to N$.
-As such, $p$ is completely determined, up to PL homeomorphisms, by the inclusion $B_p \subset N$ and by the ordinary covering $p_| \: M - p^{-1}(B_p) \to N - B_p$, or equivalently the associated \emph{monodromy} homomorphism $\omega_p \: \pi_1(N - B_p) \to \Sigma_{d(p)}$.
-Finally, $p$ is called a \emph{simple} branched covering if the monodromy $\omega_p(\mu)$ of any meridian $\mu \in \pi_1(N-B_p)$ around $B_p$ is a transposition (in general, it decomposes into disjoint cycles of finite order).
-In the special case when $N$ is simply connected, the group $\pi_1(N - B_p)$ is generated by such meridians and the monodromy can be encoded by labeling (a diagram of) $B_p$ with the transpositions corresponding to them.
+We remark that property (1) in the above definition implies (and, in our situation, it is equivalent to) the completeness of $p$ in the sense of Fox \cite{Fo57}, therefore $p$ is the Fox completion of its restriction $p_| \: M - p^{-1}(B_p) \to N$ (cf. Montesinos \cite{Mo05}).
+As such, $p$ is completely determined, up to PL homeomorphisms, by the inclusion $B_p \subset N$ and by the ordinary covering $p_| \: M - p^{-1}(B_p) \to N - B_p$, or equivalently, by the associated \emph{monodromy} homomorphism $\omega_p \: \pi_1(N - B_p) \to \Sigma_{d(p)}$.
+Finally, $p$ is called a \emph{simple} branched covering if the monodromy $\omega_p(\mu)$ of any meridian $\mu \in \pi_1(N - B_p)$ around $B_p$ is a transposition (in general, it decomposes into disjoint cycles of finite order).
+We recall that \emph{meridians} around $B_p$ are only defined at the locally flat points of $B_p$, as the loops obtained by a concatenation of the form $\mu = aca^{-1}$, where $c$ is a loop parametrizing the boundary of a small locally flat PL disk transversal to $B_p$ and $a$ is a path from the base point of $N - B_p$ to the base point of $c$.

+In the special case when $N$ is simply connected, the group $\pi_1(N - B_p)$ is generated by a suitable set of meridians, such as a Hurwitz system in dimension 2 or a Wirtinger set of generators in dimension 3 and 4, and the monodromy can be encoded by labeling (a diagram of) $B_p$ with the transpositions corresponding to these meridians.

 According to the above definitions and notations, we collect the results mentioned in the introduction in the following statement.